sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 -   In RStudio, run, `install.packages("languageserver")`

 > [!IMPORTANT]
 > This step is crucial.
-Please ensure languageserver installation was successfully done, and no errors has occurred (See below [Troubleshooting guide](#Troubleshooting) to resolve any errors).
+Please ensure languageserver installation was successfully done, and no errors has occurred (See below [Troubleshooting](#Troubleshooting) to resolve any errors).
 Now, we are ready for next steps! (*Unlike RStudio, ST3 needs manual setup.
 It involves installing (user-contributed) packages and configuring them to let ST3 recognise R language and prints output*).

 # Part 1: Managing projects